nicolemichaud03/Spotify_hit_songs_classification/README.md

 - Compare data from other decades
     - Are there any trends?
 - Investigate whether genre is an important feature when determining whether or not a song will be a hit

+##### Context:
+This notebook was created alongside a Jupyter notebook, a miscellaneous notebook, and a slides presentation.
+All of these can be found on the <a href="https://github.com/nicolemichaud03/Spotify_hit_songs_classification">GitHub repository</a> for this project.